Carnicella’s Real Life Issues

 Solution

-You can find something to complain about in everything you do.
+“You can find something to complain about in everything you do.
 Wake up and make progress.
 Go to sleep.
 Wake up the next day and make some more progress.
 Go to sleep.
-Every single day.” — Bear
+Every single day.” — My dad

 When we talked about how she overcame the feeling of living the same day over and over, she said she realized her only other option was basically the same thing.
-In other words, she would have to wake up every day, get the kids to school, go to work, pick up the kids, cook dinner, go to sleep — and do it all again.
+In other words, she would have to wake up every day, get the kids to school, go to work, pick up the kids, cook dinner, go to sleep, and do it all over again.
 And she knew she’d rather live the same day on repeat with her kids than without them.

 ⬩(David’s 2¢) Anything we do in life requires us to do the same tasks over and over again.
-One of the key determinants of success is the ability to endure that monotonous feeling day after day — and still wake up committed and dedicated to tackling the goal or task you’ve set for yourself.
+One of the key determinants of success is the ability to endure that monotonous feeling day after day and still wake up committed and dedicated to tackling the goal or task you’ve set for yourself.

 Problem #2: Zero Recognition